 Making Tax Digital for Income Tax – Region: UK

-If you’re an unincorporated sole trader or landlord with a combined turnover of £50,000 or more, you’ll need to keep digital records and submit updates to HMRC every quarter using HMRC-approved software.
+If you are an unincorporated sole trader or landlord with combined qualifying turnover of £50,000 or more, you will be required to submit income records to HMRC on a quarterly basis using HMRC-approved software.

 - 7 August